yanshengjia/ml-road/README.md

 The resources in this repo are only for educational purpose.
 Do not use resources in this repo for any form of commercial purpose.

-If the author of ebook found your intelligence proprietary violated because of the content in this repo, please contact me and I will remove relevant stuff ASAP.
+If the author of ebook found your intelligence proprietary violated because of contents in this repo, please contact me and I will remove relevant stuff ASAP.

 ***